vpenso/scripts/docs/code/rust/vars.md

 **`mut`** keyword declares a variable reassignable

-> `mut` conveys intent to future readers of the code by indicating that other
-> parts of the code will be changing this variable’s value
+> Mutability is a necessary component of software development.
+At the lowest
+> level of software, machine code is inherently mutable (mutating memory and
+> register values).
+We layer abstractions of immutability on top of that...

 ```rust
 fn main() {